 Improvising your Workout

-It’s not always possible to go to gym.
-Sometimes we need to find a way to get satisfying workout, without the equipment.
-Since traveling requires us to bring our bodies along, we can always use gravity to not only supplement our physical fitness, but progress it closer to our goals.
+It’s not always possible to go to the gym.
+Sometimes we need to find a way to get a satisfying workout without the equipment.
+Since traveling requires us to bring our bodies along, we can always use gravity to not only supplement our physical fitness but progress it closer to our goals.

-Body weight exercises can be just as effective as any other routine.
-Herschel Walker is famous for developing an amazing physique with an routine made up entirely of body weight exercises.
+Bodyweight exercises can be just as effective as any other routine.
+Herschel Walker is famous for developing an amazing physique with a routine made up entirely of bodyweight exercises.

-Dips – Using a dip bar is obviously the best choice when it comes to dips, but there’s tons of ways and places to do dips.
+Dips – Using a dip bar is obviously the best choice when it comes to dips, but there are tons of ways and places to do dips.
 Some kitchens have perfectly positioned counter-tops to do dips.
-Staircases, playgrounds, or even the edge of a bath tub or chair will work.
+Staircases, playgrounds, or even the edge of a bathtub or chair will work.

 Burpees – Start in a plank position, do a squat thrust, explode up into a squat jump, then return to the plank position.

-Calf Raises – Calf raises can be done anywhere, at anytime.
+Calf Raises – Calf raises can be done anywhere, at any time.
 Calf raises can be done on a dime.
-You can do them whilst making calls, you can do them with your hands on the wall, you can do them, do them all.
+You can do them whilst making calls or them with your hands on the wall.

 Use the TRX Suspension Anywhere